 5. IT’S NOT CONSENT IF, FOR ANY REASON, YOU’RE AFRAID OR UNABLE TO SAY NO.

-It’s not consent if you’re being manipulated, pressured, or threatened to say yes.
-It’s also not consent if you or a partner is unable to legitimately give consent, which includes being asleep, unconscious or under the influence of conscious-altering substances like alcohol, some prescription medications and other drugs.
+It’s not consenting if you’re being manipulated, pressured, or threatened to say yes.
+It’s also not consenting if you or a partner is unable to legitimately give consent, which includes being asleep, unconscious or under the influence of conscious-altering substances like alcohol, some prescription medications and other drugs.

 6. NONCONSENT MEANS STOP.